Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/GRAPHQL_OBJECT_LIMIT_OVERRIDING/recommendation.md

 - **Pagination and Limits:** Apply limits to the amount of data returned in a single query.
 Ensure that pagination is used to control the volume of data.

-- **Introspection Control:** Restrict introspection queries in production environments to limit the ability of attackers to discover the full schema and potential limits.

 ### Example Implementation:

 === "JavaScript"